reillymc/Lamington-Server/README.md

 # Lamington-Server

 A node server for the Lamington app

+## Technologies

+-   Nodejs
+-   Express
+-   TypeScript